jj-builds/my-asteroids-game/README.md

 # My-asteroids-game
 ## Introduction
-This is a recreation of the classsic game of asteroids.
+This is a recreation of the classic game of asteroids.
 You move by wasd or the arrow keys.
 Press space to fire.
 Run into red circles to gain one shield.
 You have a max of one shield.
 The asteroids are white circles.
 When you see 'LOW FUEL' at the bottom of the screen, run into a blue circle.
 Shoot the yellow